 - Willingness and capacity to work and live collaboratively with international peers to foster a positive learning community for professional development;

-- Articulated ideas for applying program experience to improving secondary education (and media literacy, as applicable) in the home country;
+- Articulated ideas for applying program experience to improving secondary education in the home country;

 - Ability to express ideas clearly and effectively;